-March is Maryland Wine Month and there is no better way to explore the rural side of Montgomery County than an unhurried afternoon sampling award-winning wines.
+March is Maryland Wine Month, and there is no better way to explore the rural side of Montgomery County than an unhurried afternoon sampling award-winning wines.
 You don’t have to go far to feel like you’re in wine country.
-Grab your favorite friends and take a MoCo wine tour through the agricultural reserve.
+Grab your favorite friends and take a MoCo wine tour of Tastemakers Trail spots in the Agricultural Reserve.

 Stop 1: Windridge Vineyard